zachmandeville/kokako-wiki/reference-notes/databases-overview.md

 For our purposes, we can really use the default settings of that knex file.
 It tell us "we are going to be using sqlite and storing our data in a data folder with the extension .sqlite3"

 ## Migration
+Migrations are a way to make our database live with our code, they are a way of being able to change our structure of the code, they are a way of keeping different copies of the code

 One of the first things we'll do.
 It manages how we migrate data between different database structures.  (for example, having a 'todo-list" table that takes information from your 'people' database.
 The file would help how we migrate data between these two tables.

 You make a migration file with `yarn knex migrate:make`

 The file will have two parts: `exports.up` and `exports.down`  The code we are moving up to our table will be handled with exports.up.

 ## createTable
 In our migrations file we'll want to add a createTable funtion with the details of the structure and shape of our data.
 For example: